Five things to do on the BC Coast This Summer

 Few encounters can fire up the spirit like the sight of a whale breaching through the water’s surface.
 Whales of all shape and size navigate our coast over summer, including humpbacks, orcas, grey and fin whales.
 Each follows a slightly different migratory pattern, though April through October are considered the prime watching season.

 One summer spectacle you don’t want to miss out on is when humpbacks come together to bubble feed.
 This is a culturally taught technique that requires serious skill and teamwork.
-Whales can be observed in groups of 4 to 20 foraging until each individual has had the opportunity to feed.
+Whales can be observed in groups of 4 to 20 coordinating their hunt until each individual has had the opportunity to feed.
 Usually starting in early June, this behaviour can last for several weeks.

 With the leaves taking on a new palette there’s no better time to plan your next adventure.
 Spend summer journeying through ancient rainforest, cruising in search of whales and orcas and beachcombing sandy coastline, where the only footprints you’ll find belong to resident wildlife.
 Click here to learn more about summer expeditions by yacht.